michaelmosmann/silk/userguide/intro.md

 ## Modularity

 ### Composition
-The composition of an application is described on 2 levels:
+The composition of an application is composed on 2 levels:

 * `Bundle`s: The composite.
 It bundles other `Bundle`s and `Module`s as a unit.
 They are `install`ed within.
 * `Module`s: The leafs.
 They do the `Bindings` using one or more `bind`-`to` expressions.